-Evidence of Learning and Reflection #1
+Evidence of Learning #1

 The first artifact that I have selected to demonstrate my understanding and ability to apply skills from OLTD 502 is my lesson critique and review.
 For this assignment I selected an existing lesson and revised it using the Understanding by Design (UbD) and Universal Design for Learning (UDL) models for instructional design.
 The lesson I chose was from a unit on the brain as this is a topic I generally cover at the beginning of the year to help my students understand the most important tool they bring to school.

 This assignment provided me with an opportunity to demonstrate my familiarity with common terms, definitions and elements related to blended and online learning environments.
 Prior to OLTD 502 I was not familiar with the UbD model developed by Wiggins or the inclusive UDL model initially developed to make learning and assessment activities more accessible to persons with disabilities.
 While I had been introduced to the "flipped classroom" this was the first time including it in my instructional design.
 This assignment demonstrates my ability to design and implement instruction within a blended or online learning environment and incorporate UDL principles.
 The inclusion of a self-designed rubric demonstrates my ability to create assessment and evaluation tools that are suitable to the strengths and challenges of blended and online learning environments.

 Familiarizing myself with the UbD model of instructional design and utilizing the UbD template to revise an exiting lesson plan provided me with the knowledge and tools to be more purposeful in my lesson planning and delivery.
 Purposeful is perhaps the the thread that connects all my learning in OLTD 502.
 It is my intention to be more purposeful in my practice and to continue utilizing these models.